opentelekomcloud-infra/zuul/doc/source/drivers/gitlab.rst

 pipelines may specify that items meet certain conditions in order to be enqueued into the pipeline.
 These conditions vary according to the source of the project in question.
-To supply requirements for changes from a GitLab source named ``my-gitlab``, create a configuration such as the following::
+To supply requirements for changes from a GitLab source named ``gitlab``, create a configuration such as the following::

 .. code-block:: yaml

    pipeline:
      require:
-       my-gitlab:
+       gitlab:
          open: true
      reject:
-       my-gitlab:
+       gitlab:
          labels:
            - do-not-merge